emmanuelgjr/2025LLMTop10Mapping/CISControls.md

-# OWASP Top 10 for LLM Applications 2025 Mapping to CIS Controls
+# OWASP Top 10 for LLM Applications 2025 Mapped to CIS Controls

-This document maps the [**OWASP Top 10 for LLM Applications 2025**](https://genai.owasp.org/) vulnerabilities to the relevant CIS Controls.
+This repo maps the [**OWASP Top 10 for LLM Applications 2025**](https://genai.owasp.org/) vulnerabilities to the relevant CIS Controls.
 The goal is to help organizations better understand the security measures required to mitigate risks associated with LLM (Large Language Model) applications.
-By aligning with the CIS Controls framework, organizations can strengthen their security posture and adopt a structured approach to mitigating LLM-related vulnerabilities.
+The CIS Controls framework alignment offers organizations the ability to strengthen their security posture and adopt a structured approach to mitigating LLM-related vulnerabilities.

 ---

 ## LLM01:2025 - Prompt Injection: Mapped CIS Controls

 ### Description
-Prompt injection involves altering the behavior or output of LLMs through crafted inputs.
+Prompt injection involves altering the behaviour or output of LLMs through crafted inputs.
 These vulnerabilities can bypass safety mechanisms and lead to unauthorized actions.

 ### Relevant CIS Controls
 - **CIS Control 3: Data Protection**